Skip to content

 Mr. Local History Lost New Jersey Racetrack Project

-Our research about Hinchcliffe has now turned into a full blown obsession.
-While being big racing fans, we chuckled when we watch NASCAR’s Clash at the Coliseum was configured to run at the LA Coliseum and then we remember Paterson’s Hinchliffe Stadium with their midget car, modified, and motorcycle racing.
+Our research about Hinchcliffe has now turned into a full-blown obsession.
+While being big racing fans, we chuckled when we watched NASCAR’s Clash at the Coliseum, which was configured to run at the LA Coliseum, and then we remembered Paterson’s Hinchliffe Stadium with their midget car, modified, and motorcycle racing.

 So where were all these tracks?
 We’ve started an interactive map below.
-We’ll keep digging and we keep finding more!
+We’ll keep digging and finding more!
 Have one to share?
-Let us know (Post in comments section below)
+Let us know (Post in the comments section below)

 Ironically, the stadium’s first season also launched the twentieth-century New York-Metro area tradition of basing Big Apple sports teams in “Joisey.”
 In fact, two New York Negro League teams, the New York Black Yankees & the New York Cubans, also made Hinchliffe “home.”

-1948 Hinchliffe Stadium, Paterson, NJ Midget Auto Racing Program.
-Ray Nestor pictured on Lon Keller drawn cover- drivers include Bonadies, Keene, Zeke, etc.- drawing of Ted Tappett in middle of program.
+1948 Hinchliffe Stadium, Paterson, NJ, Midget Auto Racing Program.
+Ray Nestor is pictured on Lon Keller’s drawn cover.
+Drivers include Bonadies, Keene, Zeke, etc.- drawing of Ted Tappett in middle of program.

-There are tons of venues that can support baseball, football, track and multi-use fields.
+There are many venues that can support baseball, football, track, and multi-use fields.
 But auto racing back at Hinchliffe?
-This would bring a unique urban appeal back to a grass roots track that was once a New Jersey icon.
+This would bring a unique urban appeal back to a grassroots track that was once a New Jersey icon.

 Here was Hinchliffe Stadium coming alive back in 2008.
 Just think what the future could be!
 Vintage race cars taking hot laps around Hinchliffe Stadium during the Paterson Great Falls Festival 2008.